ambaradan/nvim-rockydocs/README.md

 <!-- vale off -->
 # Introduction

-__Nvim-rockydocs__ is a Neovim plugin designed to provide a dedicated interface for writing documentation for the Rocky Linux Documentation Project.
-This plugin is tailored to streamline the documentation process, making it easier for contributors to create, edit, and manage high-quality documentation for Rocky Linux.
+nvim-rockydocs is a Neovim plugin designed to facilitate the creation and management of Rocky Linux pages within the Neovim environment.
+This plugin aims to streamline the documentation process by providing features such as automated documentation generation, syntax highlighting, and potentially integration with other development tools.

+The nvim-rockydocs plugin provides support for the mkdocs-material theme, which is the default theme used in the Rocky Linux Documentation site.
+The mkdocs-material theme supports a range of extended Markdown tags that provide additional formatting and layout options.
+The nvim-rockydocs plugin provides native support for the mkdocs-material theme, allowing contributors to use the extended Markdown tags and features provided by the theme.

 ## Key Features

-* Streamlined Documentation Workflow: nvim-rockydocs offers a simplified workflow for writing and managing documentation, ensuring that contributors can focus on content creation.
-* MkDocs Integration: The plugin integrates seamlessly with MkDocs, allowing for easy serving, building, and deployment of documentation.
-* Virtual Environment Management: Contributors can manage Python virtual environments directly within Neovim, ensuring reproducibility and isolation for documentation projects.
+The nvim-rockydocs plugin provides a range of features to enhance documentation management within Neovim:

+* Visual Consistency
-* Customizable: The plugin supports customization options to adhere to the Rocky Linux documentation style and standards.
+    * Provides a real-time preview that exactly matches the official Rocky Linux documentation style
-* Browser Preview: Contributors can preview their documentation in real-time, ensuring accuracy and quality before publication.

-## Purpose

-The primary purpose of nvim-rockydocs is to provide a user-friendly interface for Rocky Linux contributors to write, edit, and manage documentation.
-By leveraging the power of Neovim and MkDocs, this plugin aims to:
+    * Ensures visual alignment with the project's design guidelines

-* Simplify the documentation process
+    * Helps contributors understand how their content will appear in the final documentation
-* Improve documentation quality and consistency
-* Enhance contributor experience

-## Benefits

-By using *nvim-rockydocs*, contributors can benefit from:

-* A streamlined documentation workflow
+* Real-Time Rendering
+    * Immediate visual feedback as you write
+    * Allows instant verification of formatting, structure, and layout
+    * Reduces back-and-forth between editing and final presentation

+* Markdown Support
+    * Seamless integration with Markdown syntax
-* Easy management of virtual environments and dependencies
+    * Easy formatting of headings, lists, code blocks, and other documentation elements
+    * Simplifies the documentation creation process

+* Workflow Efficiency
+    * Eliminates guesswork about final document appearance
-* Real-time preview and feedback
+    * Speeds up documentation writing and review processes
+    * Reduces potential formatting errors

+* Collaborative Editing Features
-* Customization options to adhere to Rocky Linux documentation standards
+    * Helps maintain consistent documentation standards across contributors
-* Improved overall documentation quality and consistency
+    * Provides a uniform editing experience
+    * Facilitates easier peer review and content validation

 ## Getting Started